wildfly/wildfly-governance/wildfly-as/GOVERNANCE.md

 Maintainers, Publishers, Component Leads, Project Leaders and the Overall Project Lead keep their role indefinitely, unless they resign or a new decision revokes their role.

 Project Leaders (for projects they lead) or the Overall Project Lead (for all projects) may at any time propose the removal from the Maintainer role of persons who have been inactive for longer than two years.
 Such a proposal would be considered using the normal decision-making process.

+When necessary to protect the interests of the project, Project Leaders or the Overall Project Lead may, without discussion, remove privileges associated with the Maintainer and Publisher roles (e.g. code repository write permissions).
+Such an action should be followed by a discussion of how to correct the issue that led to the removal, or by a discussion of revoking the role.

 The list of people in the Maintainer, Publisher, Component Lead, Project Lead and Overall Project Lead roles is kept up-to-date on the "Team.md" page of this repository.